xingyuuchen/unixtar/README.md

 * Http server.
 Responsible for short connection requests.
 Framework completes Http protocol Serialization and Parsing.
 The Http body can be serialized by `Protobuf`.
 Framework Provides overload protection capability.
 * WebSocket server.
 Responsible for long connection requests, providing the ability to actively push messages to self or/and other connections.
 Framework completes WebSocket protocol handshake, Packing, Parsing, wave.
 * Reverse proxy.
 Provides the ability to forward requests to service nodes and load balancing.
 You can choose among several load balancing strategies.
+* Coroutine.
+Coroutine context switching implemented by AT&T assembly (implementation in progress).
 * The code of the transport layer module is completely independent of the specific application layer protocol, you can easily add your own application layer protocols by inheriting the `ApplicationPacket` class.
 * You can easily add network interfaces by inheriting the `NetSceneBase` class.
 * You can use the built-in thread pool singleton to complete your own asynchronous tasks, which can be: immediate, immediate with serialized tag, periodic, or delayed task.